jpavley/Comic-Keeper/HOWTO.md

 Add a _PickerTableViewController_ configuration segue case in _EditComicBookViewController_ prepare(for:sender:).
 This is called before the  _PickerTableViewController_ is displayed.
 The value of _listPickerKind_ is used to identify which field on _EditComicBookViewController_ is using the _PickerTableViewController_.

     case "ChooseConditionSegue":
-        let pl = comicBookCollection.allPossibileConditions
+        let pl = comicBookCollection.allPossibleConditions
         let si = currentComicBook?.book.condition
         configurePicker(kind: "Condition", pickerList: pl, selectedItem: si!)

 ### Step Three

 Add a field update case in _EditComicBookViewController_ listPickerDidPickItem().
 This is called after the user choose an item in _PickerTableViewController_ and before _EditComicBookViewController_ is displayed.
-Here you recieve the user's choice.
+Here you receive the user's choice.

     } else if listPickerKind == "Condition" {
         conditionLabel.text = controller.selectedItemName